Overview

 Step 4: Apply Epoxy Coating Where Needed

-For garage floors, basements, or workshop spaces, epoxy coating coverage depends heavily on substrate porosity โ a rough or previously uncoated concrete surface absorbs significantly more product than a smooth, sealed one.
+For garage floors, basements, or workshop spaces, epoxy coating coverage depends heavily on substrate porosity.
+A rough or previously uncoated concrete surface soaks up noticeably more product than a smooth, sealed one.

-The Epoxy Calculator adjusts coverage estimates for substrate condition and number of coats, which a flat per-square-foot rate would miss.
+The Epoxy Calculator adjusts coverage estimates for substrate condition and number of coats, something a flat per-square-foot rate would miss entirely.

 Step 5: Finish Walls with Shiplap or Wainscoting

-Wall treatments differ in coverage area: shiplap typically covers a full wall floor-to-ceiling, while wainscoting covers only a fixed lower portion (commonly 32โ36 inches), regardless of overall ceiling height โ meaning wainscoting material needs don't scale with room height the way shiplap does.
+Wall treatments differ in coverage area.
+Shiplap typically covers a full wall floor-to-ceiling, while wainscoting covers only a fixed lower portion, commonly 32-36 inches, regardless of overall ceiling height.
+Wainscoting material needs don't scale with room height the way shiplap does.

 The Shiplap Calculator and Wainscoting Calculator reflect these different coverage patterns, both subtracting door and window openings from the calculated area.